NSAPH/National-Causal-Analysis/Confounders/census/readme.md

 All code is stored in the `code` directory.

-The file `make.R` can be executed to recreate the processing steps that created cenesus\_interpolated\_zips.csv
+The file `make.R` can be executed to recreate the processing steps that created census\_interpolated\_zips.csv

 In brief, the steps are as follows:

 1st: The variables which are spread out across multiple files are combined in to a single file.
-The layout files and the varibles within them are indicated in `census_list.yml`. `read_census_data.R` is the code which creates the initial dataset.
+The layout files and the varisbles within them are indicated in `census_list.yml`. `read_census_data.R` is the code which creates the initial dataset.
 As the source is US census data, data points are located at zctas rather than zipcodes.
-Years without assosciated files are included as missing data.
+Years without associated files are included as missing data.

 2nd: Temporal interpolation is performed. interpolate\_census.R performs this operation using functions from interpolate\_function.R.
 A moving